World’s top miners keep performing but investors unimpressed

 In 2018 the Top 40 paid down $15.5 billion in net borrowings, resulting in the gearing position dropping below the 10-year average.
 All liquidity and solvency ratios improved during the year, leaving the world’s largest miners with strong balance sheets and cash flows.

-Copper and gold dominated spending in 2018, attracting $30 billion of investment.
-Capital expenditure on coal was consistent, year on year, and we expect miners will maintain current production levels while the coal price remains high.
+Copper and gold dominated spending in 2018, attracting $30 billion worth of investment.
+Capital expenditure on coal was consistent, year on year, and it is expected that miners will maintain current production levels while the coal price remains high.

 Shareholders, government and other stakeholders rewarded